Information for Parents

 2nd Priority (Tier 2) - Students with disabilities, students identified as English Language Learners (ELL), in state custody, or those identified as educationally at-risk for failure due to circumstances of abuse or neglect.

-3rd Priority (Tier 3) - If space for enrollment remains after identifying children who meet Tier 1 or 2, the school district may enroll any child that meets the age requirement and the requirements set forth by the Community Pre-K Advisory Council (C-PAC).
+3rd Priority (Tier 3) - If space for enrollment remains after identifying children who meet Tier 1 or 2, the LEA may enroll any child that meets the age requirement and the requirements set forth by the Community Pre-K Advisory Council (C-PAC).
 These students are considered unserved or underserved and may be enrolled by the process established by the C-PAC.

 How do parents apply to enroll their children in Pre-K?